tdevalekar52/CustomerPortal/README.md

 	4. `git remote add origin https://github.com/tdevalekar52/CustomerPortal.git`
 	5. `git add -A`

-# done.. you can do your work nonw...
+# done.. you can do your work now...

 # To download changed files and upload your changes follow below steps